Emanuel-de-Jong/Saxion-Carthago-Display/README.md

 <details><summary>Production</summary>
 In the current configuration, Carthago display is made to run on a RPI (Raspberry pi) running Raspbian.

-1. Install Docker and Docker-compose on the RPI (https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo)
+1. Install Docker and Docker-compose on the RPI (https://dev.to/elalemanyo/how-to-install-docker-and-docker-compose-on-raspberry-pi-1mo).
-2. Clone the project Repo
+2. Clone the project Repo.
-3. CD to the project direcotry
+3. CD to the project direcotry.
-4. Run the following commands:
-`cd Docker && sudo docker-compose up --build -d` (This can take a long time)
+4. Run the command: `cd Docker && sudo docker-compose up --build -d` (This can take a long time).
-5. Now you can connect to the Database using a MySQL client and run the SQL file found in the [Project root]/Database
+5. Now you can connect to the Database using a MySQL client and run the SQL file found in the `[Project root]/Database`.
 6. After this the application should be running and be accessible by inserting the IP of the RPI in the browser.

 </details>

 <details><summary>Development</summary>

-1. Clone the project repo
+1. Clone the project repo.
-2. Run the following command (Assuming you already installed docker): `docker volume create carthago_mysql && docker run --name Carthago-mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=CarthagoDB -v carthago_mysql:/var/lib/mysql -p 3306:3306 -d mysql:5.7`
+2. Run the following command (Assuming you already installed docker): `docker volume create carthago_mysql && docker run --name Carthago-mysql -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=CarthagoDB -v carthago_mysql:/var/lib/mysql -p 3306:3306 -d mysql:5.7`.
 3. Open the solution in visual studio.
 4. Create the database by running the following commands in the package manager console (Tools > NuGet Package Manager > Package Manager Console):
-    `Add-Migration Init`
+    - `Add-Migration Init`
-    `Update-Database`
+    - `Update-Database`
 5. Now you can start developing.

 </details>